 Lomak's stock option plans, which are administered by the Compensation Committee, provide for the granting of options to purchase shares of Lomak Common Stock to key employees, directors and certain other persons who are not employees for advice or other assistance or services to Lomak.
 The plan permits the granting of options to acquire up to 3,200,000 shares of Lomak Common Stock subject to a limitation of 10% of the outstanding Lomak Common Stock on a fully diluted basis.
-At June 18, 1998, a total of 2.1 million options were outstanding under the plan of which options to purchase 1 million shares were exercisable at that date.
-The options outstanding at June 18, 1998 were granted at an exercise price of \$3.38 to \$18.00 per share.
+At June 1, 1998, a total of 2.1 million options were outstanding under the plan of which options to purchase 1 million shares were exercisable at that date.
+The options outstanding at June 1, 1998 were granted at an exercise price of \$3.38 to \$18.00 per share.
 The exercise price of all such options was equal to the fair market value of the Lomak Common Stock on the date of grant.
-All options were granted for a term of five years, with 30% of the options becoming exercisable after one year, an additional 30% becoming exercisable after two years and the remaining options becoming exercisable after three years.
+All options were granted for a term of five years, with 30% of the options becoming exercisable after one year, an additional 30% becoming exercisable after three years.